 Applications currently being accepted for the 2021 Quetzal Mama Scholars Program.
 A total of 35 Scholars will be selected for this summer college admissions series (July 5 through August 7).
 The program is free for participants.What Do Scholars Receive?

-Scholars will participate in 20 college admissions workshops.
-The workshops are 1.5 hours in length, on Sunday mornings (twice per month) in Vista, California.
+Scholars will participate in 10 college admissions workshops.
+The workshops are 1.5 hours in length, on Friday and Saturday mornings (10am to 12pm).
 Workshops are facilitated by Dr. Roxanne Ocampo.
-Workshops include hands-on activities, tailored and customized for each student including:
+Workshops include strategies and hands-onn activities for the following topics: